RemixHeart/TwiterClone/README.md

 # TwiterClone
 Little Basic Twitter Clone
 This app basically was used as a learning experience for realtime apps.
-It is obviously based on a social media (Twitter) and is quite dumbed down as far as function goes.
+It is obviously based on a social media (Twitter) and is quite dumbed down as far as functions goes.